-Figure 2-4 HA Master Server Logical Name
+Figure 2-3 Choose Server Role

-Step 10 Because you must click the Master or HA Master Role for the first installation, this step is only required when you click Processing Server, Collection Server, or Interface Server.
-If you are installing a Master or HA Master Role, proceed to Step 12.
+Step 10 Because you must click the Master Role for the first installation, this step is only required when you click Processing Server, Collection Server, or Interface Server.
+If you are installing a Master Role, proceed to Step 12.

-Enter the hostname or IP address of the Master server, in the field shown in Figure 2-5, "Master Hostname."
+Enter the hostname or IP address of the Master server, in the field shown in Figure 2-4, "Master Hostname."